 catching; basketball/netball passing, shooting, dribbling, mini-games; hoola hooping; skipping; hop skotch; target throw; etc. Equipment, e.g. shin pads and hockey sticks, bought and provided for full attendance of PP/FSM children at clubs and competitions where specialist equipment is required Increased number of pupils attending after school clubs and competitions 22 sports competitions entered for the year.
-We finished top 3 in 21 competitions. in above and beyond the recommended 60- minutes of physical activity a day.
+We finished top 3 in 21 competitions.
+Increased number of children are participating in above and beyond the recommended 60- minutes of physical activity a day.
 Less active children have got more involved this year and have joined local clubs off the back of our extra-curricular programme (clubs and competitions).
 Big waiting lists for clubs and competitions - huge interest levels now as school sport profile has increased.
-Life skills - sportsmanship, commitment, respect, conduct > children After school clubs offered: Y3/4 Rugby, Y5/6 Rugby (led by Harrogate Rugby Club), Dance (led by Harrogate District Dance Company), Gymnastics, Y5/6 Football, Y3/4 Football, Girls' football (1 session led by Harrogate Lionesses), Y3/4 Netball, Y5/6 Netball, Y3/4 Basketball, Y5/6 Basketball, Multi-Skills Club, Y3/4 Hockey Club (led by Harrogate Hockey Club), Y3/4 Rounders & Cricket, Y5/6 Rounders & Cricket.
+Life skills - sportsmanship, commitment, respect, conduct > children nominated for awards in competitions based on these life skills e.g. respect wrist bands After school clubs offered: Y3/4 Rugby, Y5/6 Rugby (led by Harrogate Rugby Club), Dance (led by Harrogate District Dance Company), Gymnastics, Y5/6 Football, Y3/4 Football, Girls' football (1 session led by Harrogate Lionesses), Y3/4 Netball, Y5/6 Netball, Y3/4 Basketball, Y5/6 Basketball, Multi-Skills Club, Y3/4 Hockey Club (led by Harrogate Hockey Club), Y3/4 Rounders & Cricket, Y5/6 Rounders & Cricket.
 Most clubs had Harrogate Grammar Schools' Sports Leaders assisting.
-CPD offered to staff to target their less confident areas following and audit
+CPD offered to staff to target their less confident areas following and audit Netball, badminton, dance, and tennis CPD offered this year where teachers could observe, then build up to working alongside (or being observed by) specialist coaches.
+Staff have fed back that this has been valuable.
+Pupil voice has fed back that they really enjoy having external visitors/specialists in, particularly the net/wall activities i.e. tennis and badminton.
+High quality PE lessons observed in moderation days of class teachers and of PE specialist.

 We entered the Panathlon, a SEND sports competition organised by North Yorkshire Sport.
-SEND pupils accessed competitive sports at an achievable level We came 1st place TAs and class teachers reported a significant improvement in the confidence and mood of our SEND pupils when they arrived back to school after the competition The pupils who attended were very proud to represent the school and were keen to tell their peers, parents/carers, and teachers about it --- -- --
+SEND pupils accessed competitive sports at an achievable level We came 1st place TAs and class teachers reported a significant improvement in the confidence and mood of our SEND pupils when they arrived back to school after the competition The pupils who attended were very proud to represent the school and were keen to tell their peers, parents/carers, and teachers about it -- -- --